aselshall/gwh/README.md

 #### Resources
 [Surface Water-Groundwater Field Lab](https://aselshall.github.io/gwh/lab) supports both field-based research and hands-on teaching.
 The lab consists of a growing suite of deployable instruments for performing laboratory-grade analysis in natural environments.
 Our measurement capabilities are used to investigate the critical zone where surface water and groundwater meet, as well as broader groundwater resources.

+## Paper Review

+You will select, review, and present one paper to the class.
+In addition, you will serve as a judge for four presentations, providing constructive and meaningful feedback to the presenters.
+For complete instructions, grading details, and submission requirements, see the [Paper Review Assignment](https://aselshall.github.io/gwh/hw/review).

 ## Service Learning (Optional)